 - 1/2 cup grated Parmesan cheese

 - 1/4 teaspoon red pepper flakes

 - 1 large bunch kale, rinsed and dried, stems removed

 Bring a large pot of water to boil for the pasta.

 - Mince the garlic cloves.
 Sprinkle the minced garlic with 1/4 teaspoon of the salt and smash the garlic into a paste with a fork.
-Transfer the garlic paste to a small bowl & add in the Parmesan, olive oil, lemon juice and red pepper flakes.
+Transfer the garlic paste to a small bowl & add the Parmesan, olive oil, lemon juice, and red pepper flakes.
 Whisk together until well combined.